AriFordsham/GHCWiki/trac-revision-log.md

 ## The Revision Log Information

-For each revision log entry, there are 7 columns shown:
+For each revision log entry, there are 7 columns:

-1. The first column contains a pair of radio buttons and should used for selecting the *old* and the *new* revisions that will be used for [viewing the actual changes](trac-revision-log#).
+1. The first column contains a pair of radio buttons and should be used for selecting the *old* and the *new* revisions that will be used for [viewing the actual changes](trac-revision-log#).
 1. A color code (similar to the one used for the [changesets](trac-changeset#changeset-header)) indicating kind of change.
   Clicking on this column refreshes the revision log so that it restarts with this change.
+1. The **Revision** number, displayed as `@xyz`.
+  This is a link to the [TracBrowser](trac-browser), using the displayed revision as the base line.
+  Next to it, you can see a little "wheel" icon [](/trac/ghc/chrome/site/../common/changeset.png),  which is clickable and leads to the [TracChangeset](trac-changeset) view for that revision.
 1. The **Date** at which the change was made.
-1. The **Revision** number, displayed as `@xyz`.
-  This is a link to the [TracBrowser](trac-browser), using that revision as the base line.
-1. The **Changeset** number, displayed as `[xyz]`.
-  This is a link to the [TracChangeset](trac-changeset) view.
+  The date is displayed as the time elapsed from the date of the revision.
+The time elapsed is displayed as the number of hours, days, weeks, months, or years.
 1. The **Author** of the change.
-1. The **Log Message**, which contains either a summary or the full commit log message, depending on the value of the *Show full log messages* checkbox in the form above.
+1. The **Log Message**, which contains either the truncated or full commit log message, depending on the value of the *Show full log messages* checkbox in the form above.